Office Retail & eCommerce Platform Improved CSAT by 20%+ in 3 Months Across Geographies

 Inconsistent Chat Channel Performance

-Chat support — a high-volume, high-expectation channel for both business and retail customers — suffered from quality variability driven by misaligned hiring profiles and insufficient role-specific onboarding.
-Customers engaging through the eCommerce platform expected fast, accurate written resolution, and the existing team was not consistently delivering against that standard.
+Chat support was a high-volume channel serving both business and retail customers.
+However, quality varied due to misaligned hiring profiles and limited role-specific onboarding.
+Customers expected fast and accurate written support.
+Unfortunately, the existing team was not consistently meeting that expectation.

 Poor Agent Retention and Team Engagement